rcpsilva/RottenTomatoSentiment_with_DeepLearning/README.md

 This is my current attempt to study deep learning in PyTorch.

-In order to do this I have chosen the Rotten Tomato sentiment analysis problem.
+In order to do this I have chosen the Rotten Tomatoes sentiment analysis problem.
 The dataset used here is avaiable at http://nlp.stanford.edu/~socherr/stanfordSentimentTreebank.zip .

 Most of the code in the notebooks was taken from https://github.com/falloutdurham/beginners-pytorch-deep-learning/.
 Here, it was simply tweaked to solve the the aforementioned problem.